 Outsourcing is common practice now, and it allows anybody to offer any service.
-We often see designers and marketing companies offering website services with no knowledge of the technical requirements for a well-coded website.
+We often see designers and marketing companies create websites with no knowledge of the technical requirements for a well-coded website.
 Ask the question.
 Who is primarily building the website, and will it be compliant to both Google and industry standards?

 "Is your pricing clear with no hidden costs?"

-When engaging a web design company, you need to be certain of any additional ongoing costs.
+When engaging a web design agency, you need to be certain of any additional ongoing costs.
 For example: domain registration, website hosting, SSL certificates, security updates, ongoing maintenance and support.
-These ongoing costs are part of having a website, but vary greatly depending on the website platform you choose.
-Some services have a lower upfront fee and higher ongoing costs, while others have a higher upfront fee and a lower ongoing costs.
+These ongoing costs are part of having a website but vary greatly depending on the website platform you choose.
+Some services have a lower upfront fee and higher ongoing costs, while others have a higher upfront fee and a lower ongoing cost.

 "Will I have complete access to my website?"

 It is imperative that you have access to the logins of your website, hosting environment and domain registration.
 You also need to have access to make changes to your website.
 There are many horror stories we hear of Brisbane businesses locked out of their website, with no access to their domain and hosting environments.
 These businesses are literally having their website held ransom by the person that originally registered their domain or built their website.

 Already Have a Website?

 If you already have a website, then you have competitive edge on other local business already, but you need to ensure that the website is working for you.
 Technology changes over time, and a website needs to be thought of as a living breathing part of your business.
 Your website needs to grow and develop as your business grows and develops.
 This is well digital marketing comes in.